-Some victims may vehemently deny that any sexual violation occurred, despite the fact of being fully cognizant of the incident.
-In terms of motivations, the specific impetus of falsely denying sexual abuse may be feelings of guilt by victims or by simply being instructed by the perpetrator to lie (Elliott et al., 1995; Paine & Hansen, 2002).
-As it stands, more focus has been placed on understanding false positive errors such as false allegations (e.g., Ost, 2016) of sexual abuse to the neglect of false denial effect explication, making it an insufficiently understood phenomenon (Manousos & Williams, 1998; Otgaar et al., 2016).
-The validity of the need to increase efforts to understand false denial beyond a mere definition or its’ existence have been proven.
-In the few studies that have focused on false denial effects on later cognitive performance it has been shown that by rehearsing lies and falsely denying information people tend to have poor recall for the details of events (Otgaar et al., 2014; Otgaar et al., 2016).
-Stemming from the work of Otgaar and colleagues wherein participants were not allowed to initially choose how to respond in the experiment, we wondered how having such freedom of choice and then obstructing its use may also affect memory for event details.
+Some victims may vehemently deny that any sexual violation occurred even though they are fully cognizant of the incident.
+In terms of motivations, the specific impetus of falsely denying sexual abuse may be feelings of guilt by victims or simply being instructed by the perpetrator to lie (Elliott et al., 1995; Paine & Hansen, 2002).
+As it stands, more focus has been placed on understanding false positive errors such as false allegations (e.g., Ost, 2016) of sexual abuse, to the neglect of false denial effect explication, thereby making it an insufficiently understood phenomenon (Manousos & Williams, 1998; Otgaar et al., 2016).
+The validity of the need to increase efforts to understand false denial beyond a mere definition or its existence has been proven.
+The few studies that have focused on false denial effects on later cognitive performance have shown that by rehearsing lies and falsely denying information, people tend to have poor recall for the details of events (Otgaar et al., 2014; Otgaar et al., 2016).
+Stemming from the work of Otgaar and colleagues, in which participants were not allowed to initially choose how to respond in the experiment, we wondered how having such freedom of choice and then obstructing its use may also affect memory for event details.
 The aforementioned question inspired a recently concluded study that investigated the matter.

-The sexual abuse of children can go undiscovered well into the victims’ adulthood because they falsely denied what happened to them amidst suspicion of abuse or they simply never disclosed about it.
-It is also the case that victims do disclose but due to negative social reactions by confidants, they either do not re-disclose or totally recant the initial disclosure.
+Sexual abuse of children can go undiscovered well into the victims’ adulthood because they falsely denied what happened to them amidst suspicion of abuse or they simply never disclosed it.
+Another case is that victims do disclose but, due to negative social reactions by confidants, they either do not re-disclose or they totally recant the initial disclosure.
 Either way, the importance of the need to understand how the dynamics of sexual abuse disclosure functions is adequately supported.
-As with false denial, CSA victims may opt to use the non-disclosure approach to evasion based on their personal perception (e.g., shame, fear of negative consequences) or external influences (e.g., grooming by sexual perpetrators) (Goodman-Brown et al., 2003; Elliott et al., 1995).
-In the instances where CSA victims disclose about their abuse the possibility still exists that they can recant the claim.
-Feelings of guilt for ‘causing’ upheaval in the family unit and external pressure (whether from the perpetrator themselves or a non-offending other such as a mother) are just some examples of causes of recantation (Tully, 2002; Mollon, 2009).
-The unfortunate reality is that in a bid to alleviate the intrapersonal stress of cognitive dissonance or to protect interpersonal relations, CSA victims may withdraw their own disclosures to their personal detriment.
-If the recantation of an authentic report of CSA is accepted without dispute, not only will the victim remain at risk for continued victimization but other children can be endangered.
-Another issue, is that legal professionals who themselves may not understand the psychological processes undermining recantations, may have the task of clarifying the behaviour to a jury (Parga, 2008).
+As with false denial, victims of CSA may opt to use the non-disclosure approach to evasion based on their personal perception (e.g., shame, fear of negative consequences) or external influences (e.g., grooming by sexual perpetrators) (Goodman-Brown et al., 2003; Elliott et al., 1995).
+In the instances where victims of CSA disclose their abuse, the possibility still exists that they can recant the claim.
+Feelings of guilt for “causing” upheaval in the family unit and external pressure (whether from the perpetrator themselves or a non-offending other, such as a mother) are just some examples of causes of recantation (Tully, 2002; Mollon, 2009).
+The unfortunate reality is that in a bid to alleviate the intrapersonal stress of cognitive dissonance or to protect interpersonal relations, victims of CSA may withdraw their own disclosures to their personal detriment.
+If the recantation of an authentic report of CSA is accepted without dispute, then not only will the victim remain at risk for continued victimization, but other children can be endangered.
+Another issue is that legal professionals, who themselves may not understand the psychological processes that undermine recantations, may have the task of clarifying the behavior to a jury (Parga, 2008).
 While a fair amount of literature is available about the recantation of false allegations of sexual abuse (e.g., Ost, 2016) the same cannot be said for research on the recantation of truthful reports of CSA or furthermore how this may affect memory.
-Since strong support for the adverse effects of false denial on memory has already been described it would not be a far stretch to hypothesize that memory can also be distorted as a result of the employment of other cognitive strategies such as recantation.
+Given that strong support for the adverse effects of false denial on memory has already been described, it would not be a far stretch to hypothesize that memory can also be distorted as a result of the employment of other cognitive strategies such as recantation.